Saber2pr/fiber/README.md

 while (fiber) {
   current = fiber

-  fiber.type() // if temp = current, temp will not change following the current.
+  fiber.type() // if temp = current, temp will not change with the current.

   collect(fiber)